 To lift yourself up, use the front leg and push yourself up with the toe of the back leg.
 We recommend doing one or two sets of ten reps with each leg and rest for ten seconds in between.

 If you are up for a challenge, jumping lunges are the perfect way to test your level of fitness because they are so tough to do.
 You will work leg, glutes and ab muscles, but also your heart rate will increase more than in other exercises.

-The lunge method is the same as the classic method, in other words, with wide steps to the front, but this time you’ll be changing between legs by jumping.
-Keep your core tight and engaged at all times and make sure you don’t lose balance.
+The jumping lunge method is the same as the classic method, in other words, with wide steps to the front, but this time you’ll be changing between legs by jumping.
+Keep your abs tight and engaged at all times and make sure you don’t lose balance.

 Resistant band lunges

-Due to the popularity of resistance bands, there are many athletes who use them in their lunge workouts.
+Due to the rise of elastic bands, many athletes also use them in their training with resistant band lunges.
 In fact, this is a highly recommended exercise for strengthening the glutes, as adding the band to your static lunge will boost your results.